JBZoo/CSV-Blueprint/README.md

 ## Interesting fact

 I've set a personal record.
-The first version was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
+The [first version](https://github.com/JBZoo/Csv-Blueprint/releases/tag/0.1) was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
 I'm looking at the first commit and the very first git tag.
 I'd say over the weekend, in my spare time on my personal laptop.
 Well...
 AI was only used for this Readme file because I'm not very good at English. 🤔

 I seem to be typing fast and I had really great inspiration.
 I hope my wife doesn't divorce me. 😅

 ## Coming soon

 It's random ideas and plans.
 No promises and deadlines.
-Feel free to help me.
+Feel free to [help me!](#contributing).

 <details>
   <summary>Click to see the roadmap</summary>